 According to Bojo, we can officially grab a drink down the local boozer now.
-Which is good news for all the singletons who can finally embark on a real-life date.
-We’ve put together a list of London’s finest drinking establishments that have now re-opened and are the perfect for a first, second, third or five-hundred and fifty-seventh date.
+Which is good news for all the lesbian singletons who can finally embark on a real-life lesbian date.
+We’ve put together a list of London’s finest drinking establishments that have now re-opened and are perfect for a first, second, third or five-hundred and fifty-seventh lesbian date.

 Just to note, the pubs and bars that we’ve mentioned aren’t out and out lesbian bars, but, they are tried and tested lesbian-friendly pubs that we love, and hope you’ll love too!